kamratia1/pybis2spice/README.md

 # pybis2spice
-A python tool that converts IBIS models to SPICE models
+A python tool that converts IBIS models to SPICE models.
+The ibis model types currently supported are:

-## Features
-* SPICE model creation for input models
-* SPICE model creation for 2-state and 3-state output models
-* _SPICE model creation for open drain outputs (Under development)_
+* Input
+* Output
+* 3-State
+* Open_Drain
+* I/O

 ## Usage
 The gui folder contains an executable that can be run standalone.